Invicti-Security/netsparker-custom-security-checks/README.md

 ### logWarn

 This `logWarn` function logs a message to scan log file (nstrace.csv).
 The log message severity is Warning.
 So, in order to be able to see this message in the log file, set logging options to Warning level.
+For further information about the logging options, see [Logging](https://www.invicti.com/support/logging/)

 ```javascript
 logWarn('Looks like the server is taking too long to respond.');